 Derrick McKoy is an attorney-at-law in Kingston, Jamaica.
 He is a former Contractor General of Jamaica and a former Dean of the Faculty of Law, University of the West Indies, Mona Campus.
 He has served as a Commissioned Officer in the Jamaica Defence Force—Coast Guard (National Reserve).
 He is a Member to the Chartered Institute of Arbitrators, and a Fellow of the Asian Institute of Alternative Dispute Resolution.

-Dr. Derrick McKoy holds a doctorate in Business Administration from Nova Southeastern University, specialising in the New Public Management, an LL.M. in International and Comparative Law from University College London, the M.B.A. from Barry University, and the LL.B. from the University of the West Indies.
+Derrick holds a doctorate in law from the University of Leicester, a doctorate in Business Administration from Nova Southeastern University, an LLM in International and Comparative Law from University College London, the MBA from Barry University, and the LLB from the University of the West Indies.
 He is also a graduate of the Norman Manley Law School.
 He was a Commonwealth Scholar, and in 1999 he participated in the US International Visitors Program on “The role of Ethics in Business and Government.”
 He has been nominated to Sigma Beta Delta International Honour Society.

 He has participated in Penn State Management Development Courses, U.S. Coast Guard International Maritime Law Enforcement Training, and the Commonwealth Association of Corporate Governance’s course for directors.